 When to use consumer direct mailing lists:

-- When the density of people in a location isn't as important.
+- When the density of people in a geographic area isn't as important.

 - You have great data to show to each person (e.g. adding in their first name, showing data about their house, etc).